I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-ccgetfileobjectfromsectionptrsref.md

 <p>A pointer to the file object for the cached file, or <b>NULL</b> if the file is not cached or is no longer cached.</p>

 ## -remarks
 <p>The file object is returned with a reference.
-The caller is responsible for calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff557724">ObDereferenceObject</a> on the file object when it has finished using the file object.</p>

-<p>The file object is returned with a reference.
-The caller is responsible for calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff557724">ObDereferenceObject</a> on the file object when it has finished using the file object.</p>
+The caller is responsible for calling <a href="..\wdm\nf-wdm-obdereferenceobject.md">ObDereferenceObject</a> on the file object when it has finished using the file object.</p>

 ## -requirements
 <table>